-Getting involved in the API community not only gives you an instant support system at LMU, it also provides terrific opportunities for building hands-on experience.
+Getting involved in the AAPI community not only gives you an instant support system at LMU, it also provides terrific opportunities for building hands-on experience.
 From internship positions at APSS to research projects in Asian American Studies, we are here to help you make the most of your education—academically, socially, and personally.

 Asian Pacific Student Services — The APSS office is a home base for many students on campus-providing everything from personal support to cultural advocacy.
 Part of the university-sponsored Ethnic and Intercultural Services, APSS has a full-time full-time professional director and a staff of dedicated students who coordinate some of LMU's most popular events—from Third Tuesday performances to the API overnight.